jeromerg/NCase/README.md

 }
 ```

-... generates 24 hardware configurations, containing all property values pairwise.
-Remark: With the `AllCombinations` definition, you *would produce 162 configurations* (3 x 3 x 3 x 6)!!
+This example generates 24 hardware configurations, containing all values pairwise.
+This is to compare to the *162 configurations* that the `AllCombinations`  would produce (3 x 3 x 3 x 6)!!

 #### `Tree`